 MSM is found in protein-rich foods, such as eggs, meat, poultry, fish, and legumes.
 Other good sources include garlic, onions, Brussels sprouts, asparagus, kale, and wheat germ.

 Sulfur supplements are available in two main forms: dimethyl sulfoxide (DMSO) and methylsulfonylmethane (MSM).

-Healthy people who eat a well-balanced diet don’t usually need extra sulfur.
-People who follow a vegan diet, however, may be at risk for sulfur deficiency.
+Healthy people who eat a well-balanced diet do not usually need extra sulfur.
+However, people who follow a vegan diet may be at risk for sulfur deficiency.

 How to Take It

 There is no recommended dietary allowance for sulfur.
 Most people get all they need from their diet.

 Because of the potential for side effects and interactions with medications, you should take dietary supplements only under the supervision of a knowledgeable health care provider.